Profile API

 Important

-The steps to validate the endpoint may be different, depending on the downstream application or toolkit being used to enable your real-time use case.
+The steps to validate the endpoint may be different, depending on the downstream application or toolkit being used to enable your use case.
 For example, Braze Connected Content has its own syntax (Liquid) for building the interface that interacts with the endpoint in your tenant’s Profile API.

 Build into use cases